 - A wallet.
 And no, the wallet that you carry in your pocket won’t fit.
 You’ll need a specific type of a cryptocurrency-holding digital wallet.
 Each currency typically has its wallet (so in this case, you’ll need to find a secure and reputable Ethereum wallet).
-If you're interested in checking out the most secure options, take a look at Ledger, Coinbase and Trezor.
+If you're interested in checking out the most secure options, take a look at Ledger Nano X and Trezor Model T.

 - A designated mining location (optional).
 This isn't a huge necessity, but if you're planning to mine Ethereum long-term, you might want to think about finding a designated place to do this.
 The ideal place should be spacious and cool - this way you'll be able to store a lot of Ethereum mining rigs and also keep them quite cool without investing more money than you should into cooling equipment.

 After you’ve got your essentials, you can then start thinking about the best Ethereum mining software you can use.

 Before we jump into the actual software themselves, however, we have one more thing to discuss - mining pools.

 Mining pools are areas of resource which are distributed and shared equally between the miners of the respective cryptocurrency.
 These pools became a thing when individual mining got so hard that it was almost impossible to gain a block as a rogue miner.

 One of the more popular choices when it comes to Ethereum mining pools is Ethermine.
 This "mining pool" allows the user to remain anonymous while simultaneously requiring a measly 1% mining fee.